aws-ia/terraform-aws-eks-blueprints/examples/fully-private-cluster/README.md

-# Fully Private EKS Cluster
+# Fully Private Amazon EKS Cluster

 This examples demonstrates how to deploy an Amazon EKS cluster that is deployed on the AWS Cloud, but doesn't have outbound internet access.
 For that your cluster must pull images from a container registry that's in your VPC, and also must have endpoint private access enabled.
 This is required for nodes to register with the cluster endpoint.